Sree978/Porject/Interview.md

 3 AWS accounts, and delivered FinOps outcomes for Bank of Montreal under a strict 99.9% SLA.
 The depth and production ownership I've had is comparable to what many engineers accumulate in 5–6 years in less critical environments.
 I'm confident I can hit the ground running at the senior level.

+Q1.
+Tell me about yourself

+Answer:
+I work as a DevOps Engineer at TCS supporting Bank of Montreal.
+I manage AWS, Kubernetes, Terraform, and CI/CD pipelines.
+My role is to automate deployments, maintain infrastructure, solve production issues, and ensure applications run smoothly.

+Q2.
+Kubernetes Experience

+Answer:
+Applications run on EKS.
+I monitor pods and deployments, check logs and events when issues occur, fix the root cause, and ensure applications remain available with auto-scaling and rolling updates.

+Q3.
+Terraform Experience

+Answer:
+When infrastructure changes are needed, I update Terraform code, review the plan, deploy through CI/CD, and verify resources.
+This helps us maintain consistent environments and avoid manual errors.

+Q4.
+Production Incident

+Answer:
+The application was failing.
+I checked Grafana dashboards and pod logs, found memory issues causing pods to crash, rolled back the deployment, and restored the service within 30 minutes.

+Q5.
+CI/CD Process

+Answer:
+When developers commit code, the pipeline builds, tests, and deploys the application automatically.
+I monitor the deployment, verify health checks, and ensure users experience no downtime.

+Q6.
+Monitoring

+Answer:
+When alerts are triggered, I check Grafana, Dynatrace, and CloudWatch dashboards, identify the issue, take corrective action, and make sure the application returns to normal operation quickly.

+Q7.
+AWS Security

+Answer:
+I review IAM permissions, secure network access, enforce encryption, and regularly audit resources to ensure applications remain secure and compliant.

+Q8.
+Cost Optimization

+Answer:
+I review AWS utilization reports, identify underused resources, right-size them, and implement auto-scaling.
+This helps reduce cloud costs while maintaining performance.

+Q9.
+Why New Role?

+Answer:
+I've gained strong experience at TCS.
+Now I'm looking for bigger challenges, more ownership, and opportunities to contribute to cloud architecture and platform engineering initiatives.

+Q10.
+Why Should We Hire You With 4 Years Experience?

+Answer:
+I may have 4 years of experience, but I've worked directly on production banking systems.
+I've handled deployments, incidents, automation, Kubernetes, AWS, and Terraform, which gives me the confidence to contribute from day one.